deltachat/deltachat-pages/en/help.md

-Yes, we are following efforts like [MLS](https://en.wikipedia.org/wiki/Messaging_Layer_Security) or [Saltpack](https://saltpack.org/) but adopting them would mean breaking E2E-encryption interoperability with basically all other e-mail apps that typically support OpenPGP encryption.
+Yes, we are following efforts like [MLS](https://en.wikipedia.org/wiki/Messaging_Layer_Security) or [Saltpack](https://saltpack.org/) but adopting them would mean breaking E2E-encryption interoperability with all other e-mail apps that typically support OpenPGP encryption.
-So it will not be a light decision to take and there must be proven and end-user ready advantages.
+So it would not be a light decision to take and there must be tangible improvements for users.

-Moreover, Delta Chat takes a holistic "usable security" approach and works with a wide range of activist groupings as well as renowned research groups such as [TeamUSEC](https://teamusec.de) to improve actual user outcomes.
+Delta Chat takes a holistic "usable security" approach and works with a wide range of activist groupings as well as renowned researchers such as [TeamUSEC](https://teamusec.de) to improve actual user outcomes against security threats.
-The wire protocol and standard for establishing E2E-encryption is only one part of the "user outcome" question problematic, see for example our answers to [device-seizure](#device-seizure) and [message-metadata](#message-metadata) questions.
+The wire protocol and standard for establishing E2E-encryption is only one part of "user outcomes", see also our answers to [device-seizure](#device-seizure) and [message-metadata](#message-metadata) questions.